kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

   - Supported number of objects per namespace (for namespace-scoped objects) -->

-No, this feature adds a new field (`AccessibleTopology`) to the existing `VolumeSnapshotContentSpec` type.
+No, this feature adds a new field (`NodeAffinity`) to the existing `VolumeSnapshotContentSpec` type.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?